anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

 ```

 #### 2.2 Generate Image Data from Directory
-Now, let's create the data generator which use .flow_from_directory() to generate batches of image data (and their labels) directly from our jpgs in their respective folders.
+Now, let's use [```.flow_from_directory```](https://keras.io/preprocessing/image/) to generate batches of image data (and their labels) directly from our jpgs in their respective folders.
 This is another great API provided by Keras which saves us efforts in converting images to pixel arrays before feeding our model.

 Also it is time to put some additional parameters, like class_mode, target_size and batch_size.
 - **directory**: Path to the target directory.
 It should contain one subdirectory per class
-- **target_size = (150, 150)**: As all images from our data set has different resolution and pixels, we need to standardize the image size when feeding our model.
-It must in a [tuple](https://www.tutorialspoint.com/python/python_tuples.htm) (a python structure that is a comma-separated value between parentheses).
+- **target_size = (150, 150)**: Size of image to be fed to our model.
+As all images from our data set has different resolution, we need to standardize their size before feeding our model.
+It must in a [tuple](https://www.tutorialspoint.com/python/python_tuples.htm).
 Here we set it as (150, 150).
-- **class_mode = 'binary'**: Set as binary since the model is trained to classify whether the image is a cat a dog, which is a yes/no question.
+- **class_mode = 'binary'**: Mode of class.
+Set as binary since the model is trained to classify whether the image is a cat a dog, which is a yes/no question.
 If the model is trained on classifying more than 2 categories, the class mode should be set to 'categorical'.
 - **shuffle = True**: Whether to shuffle the data.
 Set True if you want to shuffle the order of the image that is being yielded, else set False.
-- **batch_size = 50**: Here we also need to explain on the concept of epoch and batch size:\
+- **batch_size = 50**: Number of images in one batch of data.
+Here we need to explain a bit on the concept of epoch and batch size:\
 `one epoch` = one forward pass and one backward pass of all the training samples.\
 `batch size` = the number of training samples in one forward/backward pass.
 Each batch size will be used to update the model parameters.
-Ideally, we would want to use all the training samples to calculate the gradients for every single update, however that is not efficient.
-The higher the batch size, the more memory space we'll need.
-One strategy is the split the data into batches and fit them one by one to the model to update the parameters.\
+Ideally, we would want to use all the training samples to calculate the gradients for every single update, but that is not efficient.
+Also, the higher the batch size, the more memory space we'll need.
+One strategy is to split the data into batches and fit them one by one to the model to update the parameters.\
 `One pass` = one forward pass + one backward pass.\
-For instance, here we have 4000 training samples and we set the batch_size equal to 50.
-The first 50 samples (from 1st to 50) from the training dataset will be used to train the network.
-Then it takes second 50 samples (from 51st to 100th) and train network again.
+For instance, here we have 4000 training samples and we set the batch_size as 50.
+The first 50 samples from the training dataset will be used to train the network.
+Then it takes second 50 samples to train network again.
 This procedure continues until all samples have been propagated through the networks.
 In total, there will be 4000/50 = 80 batches for each epoch.
 We select 50 here because it divides 2000.
-- For more details about other parameters, please check [Keras documentation](https://keras.io/preprocessing/image/)

 ```python